-The Manager of Phillip Wealth Funds - Phillip HKD Money Market Fund ("the Sub-Fund") is required by the Code of Unit Trusts and Mutual Funds issued by the Hong Kong Securities and Futures Commission ("the SFC Code") and the Trust Deed to prepare financial statements for each annual accounting period which give a true and fair view of the financial position of the Sub-Fund at the end of that period and of the transactions for the period then ended.
+The Manager of Phillip Wealth Funds - Phillip HKD Money Market fund ("the sub-fund") is required by the Code of Unit Trusts and Mutual Funds issued by the Hong Kong Securities and Futures Commission ("the SFC Code") and the trust deed dated 12 April 2017, (collectively the "Trust Deed") to prepare financial statements for each annual accounting period which give a true and fair view of the financial position of the sub-fund at the end of that period and of the transactions for the period then ended.
 In preparing these financial statements the Manager is required to:

-- select suitable accounting policies and then apply them consistently; - · make judgements and estimates that are reasonable and appropriate; and - prepare the financial statements on the on-going and continuity basis that the Sub-Fund will continue in operations unless it is inappropriate to presume this.
+- select suitable accounting policies and then apply them consistently; - make judgements and estimates that are reasonable and appropriate; and - prepare the financial statements on the on-going and continuity basis that the sub-fund will continue in operations unless it is inappropriate to presume this.

-The Manager is also required to manage the Sub-Fund in accordance with the Trust Deed and take reasonable steps for prevention and detection of fraud and other irregularities.
+The Manager is also required to manage the sub-fund in accordance with the Trust Deed and take reasonable steps for prevention and detection of fraud and other irregularities.

 Phillip Wealth Funds ("the Trust") is an open-ended umbrella unit trust governed by its Trust Deed.
-As at 31 December 2022, the Trust has established one Sub-Fund, namely Phillip HKD Money Market Fund.
+As at 31 December 2018, the Trust has established one sub-fund, namely Phillip HKD Money Market fund.